TheFartingMan/CommunistRuss/README.md

 Hi everybody.
 This is a litte game that I made just for fun.

-Controlls: Left and right arrow keys and spacebar to shoot.
+Controls: Left and right arrow keys and spacebar to shoot.
 You can also click on the shop buttons

 # STEPS TO PLAYING THE GAME:
 <p>Click on the green "Code" button on the top right and download the zip.</p>